Influences

 Shawshank Redemption - I have never met anyone who didn't like this film.

-Saving Private Ryan - Despite the sappy, melodramatic ending, it's still a really great film.
+Saving Private Ryan - Despite the sappy, melodramatic ending, it's still a really good film.

 Clue - Ok, this one's my guilty pleasure.
 I've loved this campy film ever since I saw it as a kid.
 I still laugh at all the dumb jokes even now.